Leveraging Behavioral Science to Optimize Product Engagement Metrics

 Customer feedback is crucial for startups as it provides valuable insights into how the target market positions the company's products or services.
 By actively seeking out and listening to customer feedback, startups can identify areas for improvement, address any problems or concerns, and ultimately enhance the overall customer experience.
 Critically, customer feedback is essential for … Continue reading The Power of Customer Feedback: How Startups Benefit

-In an earlier post, I outlined some of the fundamental aspects of design thinking and how it supported the new venture realization process.
-For the following three articles, I want to look at the famous (and possibly infamous) IDEO Shopping Cart design video to answer one question - Are the lessons derived from this archival document … Continue reading IDEO “Shopping Cart” Video (Pt.1): On Diversity
+In an earlier post, I outlined some fundamental aspects of design thinking and how it supported the new venture realization process.
+For the following three parts, I want to look at the famous (and possibly infamous) IDEO Shopping Cart design video to answer one question - Are the lessons derived from this archival document still relevant? … Continue reading IDEO “Shopping Cart” Video: On Diversity, Deep Dive, & Culture

 Why Startups Should Focus On Pre-Launch Metrics